Back Taxes: How to File for Previous Years

 Filing back taxes is a great opportunity to organize your finances, especially if it’s been several years since the filing deadline.
 Luckily, we’ve gathered a few important tips to make the filing process a bit easier!

-- Find your tax documents: In this digital age, the majority of your tax documents can be retrieved online from the form issuer.
-You can also request prior year W-2s from your employer.
+1. Find your tax documents: You can always request prior-year W-2s from your employer.
+But, in this digital age, most of your tax documents can be found online.
+You can also see which forms your employer filed with the IRS by requesting a tax transcript.
+Copies of transcripts for prior years can be downloaded on the IRS website.
 Not sure what to look for?
 Our tax prep checklist accounts for all the tax documents you need to file.

-- Get on a payment plan if you can’t pay back taxes: The IRS offers several repayment options if you can’t pay your tax bill.
+1. Get a payment plan if you can’t pay back taxes: The IRS offers several repayment options if you can’t pay your tax bill.
 Keep reading to get more information on IRS payment plans.

 TaxSlayer allows you to prepare back taxes for up to three years after the filing deadline.
 However, you must print these returns and mail them in, as TaxSlayer currently does not support online filing for back taxes.